ad-mitium/opencv_server/README.md

 Added handling for lost image stream when in multiple camera view.
 When the ```frame_count``` variable is < 100 frames, CPU usage jumps to 100%.
 For now, the ```frame_count``` is set to 30 seconds worth of frames to reduce CPU usage to managable levels.
 I haven't decided if it is worth the compute cost to add this check to the single camera view.

+#### Setting buttons default to camera 4 in multiple camera view

+A "feature" when changing settings in multiple camera view is that it defaults to camera 4.
+However, there is a long delay before the server shows an image.
+Long enough for a user to think the application is not working.
+It is due to some legacy session handling when there wasn't a multiple camera view.
+It's caused a lot of headaches as well as workarounds to maintain compatibility and may very well require a re-write.

 ## Required python libraries

 * flask